Jerjerzanne/encs393-project-artifact/docs/index.md

 ## How does it work?
 Do a good deed, be rewarded with points.
 Do something bad, lose points.
 Simple enough!
 Everyone starts neutral at `500 points` with a maximum of `1000 points` and minimum of `0 points`.

+Note that anyone can search for the score of any other individual.

 ### Gain points
 * Being a business owner and creating jobs
 * Encouraging competitive markets